 NTFS: NEW Technology File System.
 An operating system developed by Microsoft and released in 1993 with Windows NT 3.1.
 It has subsequently been used in versions of Windows through Windows 8.1.
 Previous versions of Windows had been dependent on the DOS operating system.

 Operating System, OS: The suite of programs that allow a computer to operate.
-The OS controls signals from and to input devices (such as mouse, keyboard, microphone), peripherals (such as hard disks, CD-ROM drives, and printers), output devices (such as monitors and speakers) and performs the basic functions needed for a computer to operate.
+The OS controls signals from and to input devices (such as a mouse, keyboard, microphone), peripherals (such as hard disks, CD-ROM drives, and printers), output devices (such as monitors and speakers) and performs the basic functions needed for a computer to operate.
 Common operating systems include Windows XP, Macintosh OS X, and Linux.

 Partition: A logical delineation on a disk drive such that a single drive acts as two, smaller disk drives.